AllWize/allwize/examples/uc-airquality/README.md

-# AllWize - MH-Z16 CO2 Sensor Example
+# AllWize - Aire quality use case

-This example uses the MH-Z16 sensor PWM output to get the CO2 PPM from the sensor.
+This example uses the MH-Z16 sensor PWM output to get the CO2 PPM from the sensor, and a BME280 I2C sensor for temperature, humidity and pressure.

 Always remember to connect the antenna before powering the board!